mvniekerk/tokio-cron-scheduler/README.md

 * [job_scheduler](https://github.com/lholden/job_scheduler) The crate that inspired this one
 * [cron](https://github.com/zslayton/cron) the cron expression parser we use.
-* [schedule-rs](https://github.com/mehcode/schedule-rs) is a similar rust library that implements it's own cron expression parser.
+* [schedule-rs](https://github.com/mehcode/schedule-rs) is a similar rust library that implements its own cron expression parser.

 ## License